 Since there are many potential pitfalls to using baking soda to wash your hair, I decided to look more closely at the various No Poo baking soda methods discussed online.

-Read on to see what I learnt when I decided to investigate more about the No Poo baking soda wash method.
+Read on to see what I learned when I decided to investigate more about the No Poo baking soda wash method.

 No Poo Baking Soda Wash